SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/panels/grid/setColumns.md

 ---
-id: grid
+id: set-columns
-title: Grid
+title: Set Columns
-sidebar_label: Grid
+sidebar_label: Set Columns
 slug: /
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## SetColumns
 <h3>Description</h3>
 A function used to set grid's columns in a workspace.